Permanent jewellery: BDSM

-Collars are often permanent jewelry.
-Many leather, silicone, and metal collars come with highly visible heart-shaped locks or special loops designed to fit a standard lock.
-"Collaring" someone is a special kink ritual and often regardless of the design, the wearer must ask the person who placed it to remove it.
+BDSM collars are often permanent jewellery made of leather, silicone, and metal.
+BDSM collars come with visible, heart-shaped locks or loops that are designed to fit a standard lock.
+"Collaring" someone is a kink ritual and often, regardless of the design, the wearer must ask the person who placed it to remove it.
 In situations where a BDSM collar might cause unwanted attention or discomfort, a "day collar" is often worn instead.
 Some day collars include subtle aspects of BDSM collars like metal O rings.

 Some companies like Eternity make metal BDSM-focused collars and bracelets that can be bolted together.
-The simple shapes used emphasize the appearance that the jewellery is one singular piece.
+The simple shapes used emphasize the appearance of the jewellery as singular piece.

-Chastity belts and chastity cages are another example of long-term kink wear.
+Chastity belts and cages are another example of long-term kink wear.
 They are usually designed to be locking, tamper evident, or both.
 The person who owns the key is called the keyholder.
-They are usually designed to be as comfortable as possible, allowing sleeping, showering, and peeing while wearing.
+Chastity belts and cages are usually designed to be as comfortable as possible, allowing the wearer to sleep, shower, and toilet themselves while wearing.